Nature's Valley Office

-Brittany is a Conservation Ecologist and Creative Director at Nature’s Valley Trust.
+Brittany is a Conservation Scientist and Creative Director at Nature’s Valley Trust.
 She completed her tertiary studies at the University of Cape Town, majoring in marine biology and ecology during her undergraduate degree and obtaining her MSc. in pollination biology.

 Before starting at NVT she spent a year with CREW (Custodians of Rare and Endangered Wildflowers), SANBI, where she gained a plethora of practical botanical experience.
-Brittany started at NVT as a WWF-SA intern and upon completion of this 2-year development program was offered a permanent position.
+Brittany started at NVT as a WWF-SA intern and upon completion of this 18-month development program was offered a permanent position.
 She manages NVTs various long-term estuarine and fynbos projects and has also branched out into the shorebird monitoring section of the #ShareTheShores coastal impact programme.
 While at NVT she has become captivated with birds and has consequently qualified as a bird ringer.
 She also heads up most of NVTs creative output on social media and in terms of merchandise and other paraphernalia.

 Conservation Education Manager